amirghari/amirghari/README.md

-Hi, My name is Amir Ghari
+Hi there, My name is Amir Ghari
 ===========================

 Software Developer